Comparing Credit Acceptance (CACC) & Its Peers

 |2.46

-Credit Acceptance currently has a consensus price target of $370.75, indicating a potential downside of 17.14%.
-As a group, “Personal credit institutions” companies have a potential downside of 22.45%.
-Given Credit Acceptance’s higher probable upside, analysts plainly believe Credit Acceptance is more favorable than its competitors.
+Credit Acceptance currently has a consensus target price of $370.75, suggesting a potential downside of 6.69%.
+As a group, “Personal credit institutions” companies have a potential downside of 22.31%.
+Given Credit Acceptance’s higher possible upside, research analysts clearly believe Credit Acceptance is more favorable than its rivals.

 Profitability

-This table compares Credit Acceptance and its competitors’ net margins, return on equity and return on assets.
+This table compares Credit Acceptance and its rivals’ net margins, return on equity and return on assets.

 |Net Margins